LuisEnMarroquin/setup-ssh-action/README.md

 ![GitHub](https://github.com/LuisEnMarroquin/git-login-action/workflows/Testing/badge.svg)

-This action logs you into your source control over SSH.
+This action sets up your SSH key on `windows`, `macos` and `ubuntu` Virtual Environments.

-Note: Please use the latest version avaliable, previous versions may have more errors.
+Please use the latest version avaliable or this action.

 ## Inputs